Google Play Services: Services

 Google Play Game Services can be used by application developers to allow a competitive and social experience through the use of leaderboards, achievements, and multiplayer sessions.
 Saved Games API is available to sync game saves on Google's cloud infrastructure.

 Location APIs provide specifications about the location technologies, providing geofencing APIs for scheduling specific actions when the user enters or leaves specific geographic boundaries, Fused Location Provider acquires location information such as reduced power usage and activity recognition for allowing applications to adapt to the current action of the user (e.g. cycling, walking, etc.).

 The Google Sign-in Android API provides single sign-on, authenticating the user inside applications using Google Account credentials.

 The Google Maps Android API allows applications to include Google Maps or Street View without the need to open a separate application, allowing full control over the camera and providing a means of adding custom markers and map overlays.

 The Google Drive Android API allows Google Drive to be used as a storage structure, providing lookup and syncing of documents along with other file manipulation tools.

 The Google Cast Android API adds casting functionality to allow Android applications to display content on TVs using Google Cast, additionally providing various helpers for common audio, video, and image types.

 Google Mobile Ads integrates advertisements into applications, allowing monetization by targeting ads based on factors such as user location.
 The Google Pay API allows purchases of services and goods via Google Pay.
 Other APIs include the Google Fit API, account authentication methods, and Google Analytics.

 Google Play Protect is a unification of Android security systems.
 In 2019, the company announced that the software was scanning 50 million apps per day.
-On November 6, 2019, Google announced the App Defense Alliance.
+On 6 November 2019, Google announced the App Defense Alliance.
 Partners can request Google Play Protect to analyze an app.
 Results are sent to the partner and Google Play Protect receives results from partners.
 As of November, 2019, partners of the App Defense Alliance included ESET, Lookout and Zimperium.
 In October 2023, Google announced that Play Protect would scan sideloaded apps for malware at install time.

 In May 2016, Google announced Instant Apps, a feature provided via Google Play Services for Android 4.2 and later that allows app developers to provide lightweight versions of their apps without first having to install them from the Play Store.
 The feature debuted in 2017.
 In June 2025, Google announced through Android Studio that Instant Apps support would be removed that December.
 The decision was attributed to low usage of the functionality.

+Personal safety services bundled with Play Services, such as Emergency Location Service (ELS) and Earthquake Alerts, are managed via system settings rather than through standalone apps.

 Adoption

-Google Play Services is automatically updated through Google Play on devices with Android 6.0 or newer.
+Google Play Services is automatically updated through Google Play on devices with Android 7.0 or newer.
 This means Google can deliver updates without manufacturers having to update the Android firmware, working around the fragmentation of the platform that has become infamous for Android products.